 - Medical Consultant, The BETTER Prevention Practitioner Training Institute

-Dr. Aisha Lofters is a family physician with the St. Michael’s Hospital Academic Family Health Team and scientist with the Li Ka Shing Knowledge Institute of St. Michael’s Hospital in Toronto, Ontario.
-She is an Assistant Professor at the University of Toronto in the Department of Family and Community Medicine and Adjunct Scientist at the Institute for Clinical Evaluative Sciences.
-She currently holds a New Investigator Award from the Canadian Institutes of Health Research and serves as the provincial primary care lead for Cancer Care Ontario’s Cancer Screening Portfolio, where she provides guidance on Ontario’s cancer screening programs.
-Come October 2019, she will also take on the position of Chair in Implementation Science at Women’s College Hospital.
-Her research interests include cancer screening and prevention, immigrant health and health equity, using a broad range of methods including secondary database analysis and community-based participatory research.
+Dr. Aisha Lofters is a family physician and scientist at Women’s College Hospital in Toronto, Ontario, where she is also Chair in Implementation Science at the Peter Gilgan Centre for Women’s Cancers.
+She is an Associate Professor at the University of Toronto in the Department of Family and Community Medicine.
+She currently holds a New Investigator Award from the Canadian Institutes of Health Research and serves as the Provincial Primary Care Lead for Ontario Health (Cancer Care Ontario)’s Cancer Screening Portfolio, where she provides guidance on Ontario’s cancer screening programs.
+Her research program focuses on cancer screening and prevention with a health equity lens.

 Dr. N. Sopcak